mit-rss/intro_to_ros/README.md

 Note: Test case #4 and onward will still not pass.
 You will need to finish Question 5 to pass the next test case.

-## Question 5: Create a custom Message and Publish it
+## Question 5: Create a Custom Message and Publish It
 The publisher from the previous exercise was publishing two related pieces of data on two separate topics (***open_space/angle*** and ***open_space/distance***).
 In this exercise, we ask you to create a custom message that encapsulates the two pieces of data, the same way the LaserScan message type combines multiple pieces of data, and name your custom message file `OpenSpace.msg`.
 After creating and compiling your custom message, modify the publisher from the previous exercise to publish this message type on the topic ***open_space***.
 Hint: You will need to make a separate package for your custom messages since custom messages require cmake to compile.
 Don't forget to modify your `CMakeLists.txt` and `package.xml` files.

 **Important:** For grading purposes, it is required that your ***angle*** field be specified **BEFORE** your ***distance*** field.
 When creating your messages, you will be completely in charge of what your message specification looks like, so be aware that this is just a somewhat arbitrary requirement of the auto-grading system.